Alebasso01/K-anonymity/README.md

 - **Anonymization** :
 The Mondrian algorithm is implemented to anonymize the dataset by generalizing quasi-identifiers while preserving data utility and sensitive data.

+- **Random Perturbation** :
+In order to avoid re-identification, a script applies random perturbation on sensitive data, preserving mean and variance of each sensitive attribute so that utility is maintained.

 ## Instructions :